MehwishFatimah/GPT2_Summarization/README.md

+# Environment
+- Use enivornment.yml or requirements.txt.
+# Description

-1:- Get pretrained model
+### Step 1:- Get pretrained model (if want to skip Environment Cache)
-	1. Download pretrained model and tokenizer (GPT-2) (outside the code)
-	2. store it in a folder and load it from there
+- Download pretrained model and tokenizer (GPT-2) in a local folder.
+Store it in a folder and load it from this location.

-2:- Data processing
+### Step 2:- Data processing
+- Split data into train/val/test.
-	1. input to model: <bos> + text + <sep> + sum + <eos> (guess it should be done in loader not in df) Truncate lengths of text and sum to fit in the design.
-	Total sequence length = 768 or 1024
+- Input to model: "<bos> + text + <sep> + summary + <eos> ".
+Truncate lengths of text and summary to fit in the design.
+Total sequence length can be 768 or 1024.
-	2. split data

-3:- Fine-tune tokenizer
+- Create Datalaoders of train and val.

+### Step 3:- GPT2 Tokenizer and Model
-	1. add special tokens to GPT-2 tokenizer
+- Add special tokens to GPT-2 tokenizer.
-	2. fine-tune tokenizer for your data (train+val)

-3:- Fine-tuning model
+- Resize model embeddings for new tokenizer length.
+- Fine-tuning model by passing train data and evaluating it on val data during training.
+- Store the tokenizer and fine-tuned model.

-4:- Generation/Inference
+### Step 4:- Generation/Inference
+-  Generate summaries for test set which is not used during fine tune.
+-  Simple topk and beam search are used for the generation.

-5:- Evaluation of system output
+### Step 5:- Evaluation with Rouge
+- Compute Rouge scores for test outputs and store it.

+### TODO:
+- Add argparser (currently all hyperparams are stored in config.py)
+- Batch processing (currently working on batch_size = 1)
+- Store scores